Lavandin is often get confused with lavender but is there a difference?!

 Lavandin, as opposed to pure lavender oil, also contains a significantly large amount of camphor.
 For example, lavender contains 0% to 0.6% camphor, while Lavandin contains 6% to 10%.
 That makes Lavandin quite dangerous to be used on broken or burned skin.
 Instead of soothing and promoting healing, it can actually worsen the symptoms and cause more scarring.

 In fact, it is not advised to use lavandin oil directly on the skin, even when mixed with a carrier oil.
+True lavenders, specifically Lavandula angustifolia, are popular in the aromatherapy industry for their delicate and sweet scent, and they can be paired with other fragrances for added enjoyment.

 Conclusion